StevenThuriot/Nova.Bindings/README.md

 ====

 * Model first approach to WPF view designs.
-* Stop caring about views first, instead add metadata to your model!
-Define metadata on your models to shape your view through the use of attributes.
+* Decouple view markup from your data.
+Instead, define metadata on your (view)models to shape your view through the use of attributes.
+* You can even go a step further and retrieve the metadata at startup from your server's database.
+This allows you to change field types and labels without having to redeploy.

 * Contains:
 	* LabelFor markup extension